OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/stackedcards.md

     ![](images/stackedcards-5-ss.png)

 1. From the Toolbox, drag the Icon widget into the OverlayTop placeholder, and from the Pick an Icon editor, choose an icon.
-Click **Ok**.
+Click **Select**.

     ![](images/stackedcards-6-ss.png)